Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 taurusi6604.taurus.hrsk.tu-dresden.de
 ```

-!!! note "Using `module` commands"
+!!! note "Using `module` commands in interactive mode"

     The [module commands](../software/modules.md) are made available by sourcing the files
     `/etc/profile` and `~/.bashrc`.
 This is done automatically by passing the parameter `-l` to your